 Dangerous drug lawyers know that in all of these cases, the manufacturer is liable and can be sued for damages even if they were not aware of the danger.
 It does not matter how carefully the product was produced or labeled.

 Pharmaceutical products have caused enough widespread injury such that thousands of lawsuits, called mass tort litigation, have been filed against the manufacturers.
-Some of these drugs include: Avandia, Bextra, Fosamax and Celebrex.
-Wyeth Pharmaceuticals has paid billions of dollars for injuries sustained due to use of the weight-loss drug combination known as Fen Phen.
+Some of these drugs include: Talcum Powder, Taxotere, Nexium, Prilosec, Prevacid, Xarelto, and Pradaxa.
+Pharmaceutical companies have paid billions of dollars for injuries sustained due to the use of these drugs.

 Of additional concern are the dietary supplements which are becoming increasingly popular.
 The FDA requires that manufacturers assure that such supplements are safe before selling them, but no formal testing or approval requirements exist.